mhoennig/hs.hsadmin.ng/doc/rbac.md

 As you can see, there something special:
 From the 'Role customer#xyz.owner' to the 'Role customer#xyz.admin' there is a dashed line, whereas all other lines are solid lines.
-Solid lines means, that one role is granted to another and followed in all queries to the restricted views.
+Solid lines means, that one role is granted to another and automatically assumed in all queries to the restricted views.
-The dashed line means that one role is granted to another but not automatically followed in queries to the restricted views.
+The dashed line means that one role is granted to another but not automatically assumed in queries to the restricted views.

 The reason here is that otherwise simply too many objects would be accessible to those with the 'administrators' role and all queries would be slowed down vastly.

-Grants which are not followed are still valid grants for `hsadminng.assumedRoles`.
+Grants which are not automatically assumed are still valid grants for `hsadminng.assumedRoles`.
 Thus, if you want to access anything below a customer, assume its role first.

 There is actually another speciality in the customer roles: